 DPSUs like HAL are struggling with cash flows, awaiting clearance of dues from the Indian Air Force which is sitting on around Rs 15,000 crore.
 Are we looking at a permanent solution to resolve these issues because steady cash flow is important to sustain businesses?

-This cash flow thing is a temporary situation which happens from time to time because of certain commitments.
+This cash flow thing is a temporary situation that happens from time to time because of certain commitments.
 This will come and go and I don’t think it is going to be a long-term situation.

 India has been comparatively slow in adopting new technologies in the defence sector.
 How does an event like DefExpo play a role in preparing the industry for change?